 - Move according to your time frame.
 Since you don’t have to wait for a third party to approve a loan or appraisal, you’ve got flexibility on your closing date so you can move when it suits your schedule.

-According to the National Association of Realtors®, cash purchases comprised 27% of transactions in January 2022, up 8% over the previous January.
-Colofranson expects this trend to continue as interest rates rise and inventory remains low.
+According to the National Association of Realtors, cash purchases comprised 26% of transactions in July.
+Colofranson expects this trend to continue with higher interest rates and while inventory remains low.

 So how can you cash in on the opportunity to sell your house quickly and reduce upfront costs?
 Top agents and experienced investors recommend these seven strategies to find cash buyers for houses.